vinaytandel94/03-lab-javascript-2/README.md

 # A simple introduction to JavaScript and the DOM

-Clone this repository instead of just downloading it.
-See the comments and try out the suggestions.
+*Clone* this repository using `git clone https://github.com/CTEC3905/javascript-01.git` instead of just downloading it.

+Read through the comments int he code and try out the suggestions.

 You can [view this page here](https://ctec3905.github.io/javascript-01/).